The Trailer For Spike TV's Heath Ledger Documentary Is Filled With Never-Before-Seen Home Footage

 "When you've been a parent for 11 years and you've done it alone, you don't have romantic ideals, because you have a practical understanding that you can do it by yourself," she explained to the WSJ.
 "The romantic idea of meeting your person and having a storybook family life that looks like the model you grew up with — that doesn't really exist for me."

-I Am Heath Ledger premieres at the Tribeca Film Festival on April 23, and will hit select theaters on May 3 before airing on Spike TV on May 17 at 10:00 PM.
+I Am Heath Ledger premieres at the Tribeca Film Festival on 23rd April.

 Advertisement